sesam-community/simple-odata/README.md

 `use_paging` - set if paging should be used or not, default value: false.

+`since_property` - set this value to the name of property for the since value if continuation support is enabled for the source.

 ### Querystring restricted parameters:

 `_key` - can be used to override the value of the 'value_field' parameters.
 This is useful for services where the entities returned resides in a property that is not constant in the API.